martin-henz/martin-henz/_posts/2022-05-05-local-operand-stack.md

 ```
 Finally, the return instruction in a machine with a global operand stack
 restores the registers `pc` and `environment` from the call
 frame that was most recently saved on the runtime stack.
+The return
+value is already in the right place, namely on top of the global operand
+where the caller expects it.
 ``` js
         } else if (is_return_instruction(instr)) {
             if (is_runtime_stack_call_frame(head(runtime_stack))) {